© Sebastian Kaulitzki | Dreamstime.com

 Cancer can affect more than one section of the throat and larynx, as well as the esophagus (called esophageal cancer) or trachea, at the same time.
 Throat cancer symptoms may vary slightly depending on the area of the pharynx affected.

-Symptoms common to all three types include a sore throat that does not go away, a lump in the throat or neck, and ear pain.
+The first signs of throat cancer that are common to all three types include a sore throat that does not go away, a lump in the throat or neck, and ear pain.
 Other, site-specific signs of throat cancer may include:

 - Nasopharyngeal: A lump in the nose, nosebleeds, nasal blockages/difficulty breathing, headache, recurrent ear infections, ringing in the ear/hearing loss, difficulty opening the mouth, and facial pain or numbness.